mkm-cdnz/weird-guys/README.md

 <img src="images/exploratory_keywords.png" alt="POTUS Presidential Actions Dataset" />
 </a>

-I used fragile, shameful, and forbidden techniques to quickly search each article for keywords, and output Boolean TRUE/FALSE values
+ I used fragile, shameful, and forbidden techniques to quickly search each article for keywords, and output Boolean TRUE/FALSE values.
 ```
 =ARRAYFORMULA(IF(AF2:AF<>"", IF(REGEXMATCH(AF2:AF, G1), TRUE, FALSE), ""))
 ```